 - Actions in Sport;

-Actions under the Erasmus + programme are divided into decentralised and centralised actions.
+The actions of the Erasmus + programme are divided into decentralised actions and centralised actions.

-Decentralised actions are managed in each country by the national agencies designated by their authorities in that country.
-Spain has two national agencies: the Spanish Service for the Internationalization of Education (SEPIE) for decentralised actions in the field of education and training and the Youth Institute (Injuve) for those in the field of youth and sport.
+Decentralized actions are managed in each country by the national agencies that are designated by their authorities in that country.
+Spain has two national agencies: the Spanish Service for the Internationalization of Education (SEPIE) for decentralized actions in the field of education and training and the Youth Institute (Injuve) for those in the field of youth and sport.
 (WE INCLUDE THE LINKS OF BOTH AS IT IS ALREADY)

-Centralised actions are managed at European level by the Executive Agency for Education, Audiovisual, and Culture (EACEA), under the European Commission and based in Brussels.
-In the centralised actions EACEA is in charge of managing the full life cycle of the projects, from the design of the conditions and guidelines of the funding lines, through the selection and evaluation of projects, contacts with the beneficiaries, signing agreements for their implementation, financial management, supervision, monitoring and dissemination of the results.
+Centralised actions are managed at European level by the Executive Agency for Education, Audiovisual, and Culture (EACEA), attached to the European Commission and based in Brussels.
+In the centralized actions EACEA is in charge of the management of the complete life cycle of the projects, from the design of the conditions and guidelines of the financing lines, through the selection and evaluation of projects, contacts with the beneficiaries, signature of agreements for their realization, financial management, supervision, monitoring and dissemination of the results.

 The Erasmus+ programme finances a number of specific actions in the field of sport.
 These actions aim to contribute to the development of sports organisations by supporting mobility for the learning of their staff.
-Specifically, these are the key actions that can be funded:
+Specifically, these are the key actions that can receive funding:

-- Key Action 1: Educational mobility of persons.
-This action supports mobilities for the learning of sports staff (trainers, etc.).
-It is a decentralized action that is managed by INJUVE in Spain.
+- Key action 1: Educational mobility of people.
+This action supports mobility for the learning of sports staff (coaches, etc. ).
+It is a decentralized action whose management is entrusted to INJUVE in Spain.

-There are other EU-wide funding programmes and instruments, but they are not specific to sport.
-This does not prevent sports organisations from choosing them if they meet their objectives.
+There are other EU-level funding programmes and instruments, but they are not specific to the field of sport.
+This does not prevent sports organizations from being eligible for them if they meet their goals.
 Among other programmes, the following can be highlighted:

 - Various cohesion policy funds, such as the European Social Fund+ or the European Regional Development Fund.

-- Funds to support research and innovation, such as Horizon Europe.
+- Funds aimed at supporting research and innovation, such as Horizon Europe.